bl0b/hack-ide/README.md

 ## BUGS

-Layouts with many windows don't work well.
-Some theoretically equivalent layouts are not equivalent in practice.
 Sometimes when killing an interpreter the pane will die too.
 Need some \^D catching somewhere.
 ## AUTHOR

 Damien "bl0b" Leroux (damien.leroux (at) gmail.com)